juliekoubova/resume/content/experience/trask-cmss.md

   - WCF
 ---

-I have identified and fixed code incompatible with SharePoint 2013, created new master pages and CSS according to the provided design, and developed PowerShell scripts to move data from the old farm to the new one via an intermediate 2010 installation.
+Identified and fixed code incompatible with SharePoint 2013.
+Created new master pages and CSS according to the provided design.
+Developed PowerShell scripts to move data from the old farm to the new one via an intermediate 2010 installation.